7 on 7 Tournament Rules

 INADVERTENT WHISTLE

-When the whistle blows while the ball is live, the offended team has the option of taking the ball at the spot where the whistle blew or taking the play over.
+• When the whistle blows while the ball is live, the offended team has the option of taking the ball at the spot when the whistle blew or taking the play over.
 (Rule does not apply when the offensive team fumbles the ball)

 DEAD BALLS

-The ball is declared DEAD when the ball touches the ground…
+• The ball is declared DEAD when the ball touches the ground; on punt when the ball touches the player then hits the ground.

 FUMBLES